devpedromgoncalves/M5StickCPlus2-EvilPortal/README.md

 3. Compile and upload the code to your M5StickC Plus 2.
 4. After uploading, the device will create a WiFi access point.
 5. Connect to the WiFi created by the device to view the login page.
+6. To access the log portal please access: **172.0.0.1/creds (you must be connected to the WiFi Network to view the logs)**

 ## Configuration